ejwallace18/Netflix_EDA_Data_Blockers/README.md

 [Lead Analyst: Eli Souvannarath]

 ## Does the Release Year and Genre have an positive affect on IMDB Ratings
 While researching the Netflix IMDB data we were successful in answering our research questions.
-Our P-value =6.7 which indicates there strong evidence for null hypothesis.
-Which mean Runtime does not have a positive correlation between IMDB Ratings.
+Our analysis indicates there’s strong evidence for our hypothesis, which means Runtime does have a positive correlation with IMDB Ratings.
+We gained this positive correlation from a ttest, with a pvalue of .001 which allow us to reject the null hypothesis.

 ## What effect does digital movies vs. video movies have on IMDB Ratings?
 There was no statistical difference in movies that were watched digitally versus movies that were watched on VHS.